mtlynch/mtlynch.io/content/notes/minimalist-js-libraries-2022/index.md

 ### Compatible with Content Security Policy

+### Lets me write HTML as HTML

+Doesn't force me to write it as a string.

 ## Summary

 | Library                                              | Two-way data binding | Conditional Display | Compilation-free | CSP-friendly                      |